Categories: Scholarships

 PAPER APPLICATION PROCEDURE

 With this method, you will manually fill the form and submit to Visa Application Center close to you, probably in your country.
-To see the visit this link and search for a location by scrolling through the pages or using the “filter” option to execute a search using the name of your location.
+To see it, visit this link and search for a location by scrolling through the pages or using the “filter” option to execute a search using the name of your location.

 You need to fill out and submit a number of forms as listed below. you may just click on any from on the list to go to the download page.
 However, you may be required to complete additional supporting documents upon request of a visa officer.